tibynx/brave/README.md

 # 🦁 Brave Browser
-This container allows you to access the [brave web browser][brave] trough another web browser using [kasmvnc][kasm].
+This container allows you to use [brave][brave] trough another web browser using [kasmvnc][kasm].

 ## Setup
 To set up the container, you can either use docker-compose or the docker cli.
 You can also use options and additional settings/mods from linuxserver.io.
-[Beta][beta_build] and [nightly][nightly_build] versions of the browser are also available!
+For updating the container, simply re-pull the image, and deploy it.
+The [beta][beta_build] and [nightly][nightly_build] versions of the browser are also available!

 ### [docker-compose][dcompose] (recommended)